BAC One-Eleven: Early development

-On 9 May 1961 the One-Eleven was publicly launched when British United Airways (BUA) placed the first order for ten One-Eleven 200s.
+On 9 May 1961 the One-Eleven was publicly launched when British United Airways placed the first order for ten One-Eleven 200s.
 On 20 October Braniff International Airways in the United States ordered six.
 Mohawk Airlines sent representatives to Europe seeking out a new aircraft to bring them into the jet era, and on 24 July 1962 concluded an agreement for four One-Elevens.
 Orders followed from Kuwait Airways for three, and Central African Airways for two.
-Braniff subsequently doubled their order to 12, while Aer Lingus ordered four.
+Braniff subsequently doubled their order to 12, while Ireland's Aer Lingus ordered four.
 Western Airlines ordered ten but later cancelled.
 Bonanza Air Lines also ordered three in 1962 but was stopped by the US Civil Aeronautics Board (CAB), which claimed that subsidies would be needed to operate a jet on Bonanza's routes, an action claimed by some at the time to be protectionism.
 The CAB also stopped Frontier Airlines and Ozark Air Lines from ordering One-Elevens, although allowing Ozark to order the similar Douglas DC-9 and Frontier to order Boeing 727-100s.
 The CAB had also unsuccessfully tried to block Mohawk's orders.

 In May 1963, BAC announced the One-Eleven 300 and 400.
 The new versions used the Mk.
 511 version of the Spey with increased power, allowing more fuel upload and hence longer range.
 The difference between the 300 and 400 lay in the equipment and avionics, the 400 intended for sales in the United States and thus equipped with US instruments.
 On 17 July 1963, American Airlines ordered 15 aircraft, bringing the total to 60, plus options for 15.
 American Airlines eventually bought 30 of the 400-series, making the airline the largest customer of One-Elevens.